osmandapp/web/main/docs/user/map/track-context-menu.md

 Calculate altitude online on OsmAnd servers, based on satellite imagery and digital elevation models.
 Differences vs. device recorded altitude may be used as altitude correction.

-This feature can help to find Altitude data for any places:
+This feature can help to find Altitude data for any place:

 ![Track graph overview Android](@site/static/img/map/track-menu_track-tab_altitude-empty.png)
 ![Track graph overview Android](@site/static/img/map/track-menu_track-tab_altitude-dialog.png)